maziac/DeZog/documentation/Usage.md

 The remote type is "cspect".
 CSpect needs to run before the debug session starts and needs to be connected via a socket interface ([DZRP]).
-CSpect does not offer a socket interface to DeZog by itself it needs the help of the [Dezog CSpect Plugin](https://github.com/maziac/DeZogPlugin).

-Since CSpect v2.15.2 the DeZogPlugin is included with CSpect.
+CSpect nowadays includes the DeZog plugin, i.e. it comes with CSpect.
+The sources can be found [here](https://github.com/mikedailly/CSpectPlugins/tree/main/DeZogPlugin).
-For earlier CSpect versions you would have to install it by yourself.
-Please see [here](https://github.com/maziac/DeZogPlugin/blob/master/Readme.md#plugin-installation).

 You need to enable CSpect in your Z80 program's launch.json configuration, e.g.: